 We went to a fertility clinic which tested my fertility by measuring my AMH (hormone levels which is one method of giving an indication of my ovarian reserve) and actually counted the number of follicles I have.
 These tests showed I was very fertile.
 They checked Jane’s womb to ensure there was nothing indicating she wouldn’t be able to carry a pregnancy.

-During this test, they found a (huge) benign tumor on one of her ovaries which we first had to get tested and removed.
+During this test, they found a (huge) benign tumor on one of her ovaries, which we first had to get tested and removed.
 With the risk of rupture, this was pretty stressful.
-By the time Jane had had her tumor removed, it was August 2018 and we decided to push back starting the IVF process a little longer because I was busy at work and I wanted to focus 100% on the process.
+By the time Jane had had her tumor removed, it was August 2018.
+We decided to push back starting the IVF process a little longer because I was busy at work and I wanted to focus 100% on the process.

 We started then in November 2018.

 I basically took daily injections to grow my follicles, and during this process, they measured the size of the follicles regularly to make sure they weren’t over-stimulated.
-My first check-up was pretty stressful – I basically only had a few follicles compared to the 20+ from a year ago.
+My first check-up was pretty stressful.
+I only had a few follicles compared to the 20+ from a year ago.

-The implications were that our first (and what we had planned as being our only cycle) suddenly had a much lower chance of success, so our consultant discussed with us the possibility that we may now have to have multiple cycles.
+The implications were that our first (and what we had planned as being our only cycle) suddenly had a much lower chance of success.
+Our consultant discussed with us the possibility that we may now have to have multiple cycles.
 We took this news pretty badly.
 I think we assumed that we had to have IVF because of the way we wanted to get pregnant, not because either of us had a fertility problem.
-I always felt really sorry for others looking red-eyed and upset when we scanned around the waiting room, and so quickly we had become the same as them.
+I’ve always felt really sorry for others looking red-eyed and upset when we scanned around the waiting room, and so quickly we had become the same as them.

-I personally wanted to abandon the cycle and explore other options but Jane said she wanted to give it a go – because she wanted to feel like we had at least tried.
+Personally, I wanted to abandon the cycle and explore other options.
+But, Jane said she wanted to give it a go.
+She wanted to feel like we had at least tried.